The IBS seeks to provide

 It is set up as a Swiss Association and supported generously through funds of the Mission Possible Foundation and other independent donors.

-The Institute is proudly affiliated with the globally renowned Network for Business Sustainability (NBS).
+The Institute is proudly connected to the globally renowned Network for Business Sustainability (NBS).

 Prof. Dr. Katrin Muff is Professor of Practice at the LUISS Business School and former Dean of Business School Lausanne, is a respected thought leader in the organizational transformation towards business sustainability.
 She holds a Ph.D. in Leadership from the University of Exeter and combines 15 years of academic experience with 15 years of strategic leadership experience in business around the globe.